jgr78/next-and-express/README.md

-## React/Redux Thunk and Next.js integrated with Express
+## React, TypeScript, Redux Thunk and Next.js integrated with Express (Unit test + e2e testing)

-The App is a React Website that will request information to an Node/Express server to show a list of items.
+The App is a React TypeScript Next Website that request information to an Node/Express server to show a list of items.

 <p align="center">
   <img src="preview.png" alt="React/Redux/NextJS and Express Project screenshot"/>